 Let’s step up your social game.
 Here we go.

-Curation is a must for your content and social strategy
+Curation is a must for your content and social media strategy

 First things first – what is curation?